If you’re looking for an excellent golf destination, consider Victoria, Australia.

 The National Golf Club

 Located at Cape Schanck on the spectacular Mornington Peninsula, just a short drive from Melbourne, The National Golf Club and its three Signature 18-hole courses is widely recognized as one of the best pieces of golfing real estate in the country.
 It consists of The Old Course, the Moonah Course and the Gunamatta Course, which has recently undergone some architectural changes by leading American golf architect, Tom Doak.
-Together these courses deliver 54 holes of golfing heaven, each with their own unique design aspects and challenges.
+Together these courses deliver 54 holes of golfing heaven, each with its own unique design aspects and challenges.
 With the club’s close proximity to vineyards and beaches of the local area, you’ll need to set aside more than a day to truly experience these spectacular courses along with the experiences of the Mornington Peninsula.

 Australian ranking: 11